Tasmania in winter is the best time to go

 Dark Mofo defines itself by just how different it is from every other mainstream festival in Australia.

-Hosted by the equally peculiar and fascinating MONA, the festival celebrates darkness in all its literal and metaphorical incarnations through grand-scale, multi-discipline public art performances, such as crossbreed music, theatre and film events.
+Hosted by the equally peculiar and fascinating MONA, the festival celebrates darkness in all its literal and metaphorical incarnations through grand-scale, multi-disciplinary public art performances, such as crossbreed music, theatre and film events.
 Held over seven days around June’s Winter Solstice, most (mainly night-time) performances happen in pop-up spaces around Hobart.

 The winter feast is a foodie must-do, while the annual nude solstice swim is an option for the fearless.
 You may not like or even understand everything that you see, but you’ll certainly be talking about it afterwards.